-Students are asked to do research and answer questions in activity 13.4
+Students are asked to do research and answer questions in activity 13.4 that In addition to subject matter skills and knowledge.

 The teacher may help learners by giving them a list of important reference books available in the school library.